 GM's US factories will switch to renewable energy five years ahead of schedule

 Earlier this year, GM announced plans to go green by 2035 with the vehicles it produces and by 2030 with how it produces them.
-Now, the company has announced that it will be well ahead schedule on the "how" part, using 100 percent renewable energy across its US operations by 2025 — five years ahead of schedule.
+Now, the company has announced that it will be early on the "how" part, using 100 percent renewable energy across its US operations by 2025 — five years ahead of schedule.

 To achieve the goal, GM said it would increase energy efficiency and source renewables for its facilities.
 It also plans to create technology to store renewable energy over the medium and long term and "create microgrids that help deploy renewable energy."